-he ;ligh it, it misf

-AI

-whic

-whos
+Printed by Kishansingh Chavada at the Sadhana Press, Raopura, Baroda, and published by The International Book House, Limited, Bombay.

+THE EVOLUTION OF INDIAN MYSTICISM

+LIST OF BOOKS BY THE SAME AUTHOR

-NATH TAGORE
+RABINDRANATH TAGORE

-STHETIĊS
+INDIAN AESTHETICS

-F KALIDASA
+A STUDY OF KALIDASA

-WAD GITA
+THE BHAGAWAD GITA

-E OF THE SOUL
+THE SCIENCE OF THE SOUL

-OF LIFE
+THE LIGHT OF LIFE

+DROUPADI,

-F INDIAN WOMANHOOD
+THE EPIC OF INDIAN WOMANHOOD

-TIDE

-URE

-RAS

-ENTALISTS

-IANS
+SOWDAMINI

+HINDU CULTURE

+BHARTI SUTRAS

+EMINENT ORIENTALISTS

+EMINENT INDIANS

-RIEND OF MAN
+MANU THE FRIEND OF MAN

+FOREWORD

-FOREWORD This brochure is not a book that blazes a trail but seeks to follow the pathfinders and go trail but so ivine path to "that imperial palace along the divine path to "that imperial palace along the we come".
-The great mystic Poet whence we come Tagore, who beheld the it poet whence Rabindranath Tagore, who beheld the light of Rabindrad made others behold it and who alas lights and has left us recently to mingle with the eternal has left us in the Gitanjali : "I started has left us in the Gitanjali : "I started up from light, says in the felt a sweet trace of light, say my dream and felt a sweet trace of a strange my difference in the south wind....
-I knew not fragrance it was so near, that it was not fragland then that it was so near, that it was mine, and then this perfect sweetness has blossomed in the that that is not not heart."
-Such an experience can come and introspection all in moods of meditation and introspection and of love and ecstacy.
+This brochure is not a book that blazes a trail but seeks to follow the pathfinders and go along the divine path to "that imperial palace whence we come".
+The great mystic poet Rabindranath Tagore, who beheld the light of lights and made others behold it and who alas has left us recently to mingle with the eternal light, says in the Gitanjali: "I started up from my dream and felt a sweet trace of a strange fragrance in the south wind....I knew not then that it was so near, that it was mine, and that this perfect sweetness has blossomed in the depth of my own heart."
+Such an experience can come and comes to all in moods of meditation and introspection and of love and ecstacy.
 The supreme mystic, the unknown spiritual genius, who, in the closing verses of the ISHA UPANISHAD-so dear to the heart of Tagore-asked the Sun-God to put aside the golden disc that hid a greater glory and found that his soul was one with the soul of

-the Sun-God-(Yosavasau Purushah Soham Asmi) felt the authentic mystic experience and spoke with the authentic mystic voice.
+(continued from the previous page) the Sun-God-(Yosavasau Purushah Soham Asmi) felt the authentic mystic experience and spoke with the authentic mystic voice.
 May we be worthy of being his countrymen!
-We are but We are but
+We are but

-This little book is full of a yearning for light, more light?
-It is only that and nothing more.
-But is not that everything?

-whic Swas know and force age : Even hard the ( know is so upon Ar belie symt used moni Mark draw of th time Shou this :left,

 "An infant crying in the night An infant crying for the light".